siczmj/overscrolls/README.md

 }
 ```

-Add the dependency in the your app gradle files:
+Add the dependency at the end of your /app/build.gradle files:
 ```gradle
 dependencies {
         compile 'com.github.siczmj:overscrolls:v1.0'